ledger/ledger/doc/GLOSSARY.md

 lines and transactions in a journal file are processed.
 Command directives control processing, set default values for subsequent accounts and transactions, or override parts of subsequent transactions.
-A directive line begins with name of the directive and may have addidtional arguments or additional indented lines.
-The single letters *AbCDhIiNOoY* are aliased to other command directives, providing compatiblity with the ancient past.
+A directive line begins with name of the directive and may have additional arguments or additional indented lines.
+The single letters *AbCDhIiNOoY* are aliased to other command directives, providing compatibility with the ancient past.
 The characters **'='** and **'-'** are command directives for a automatic transactions and periodic transactions, respectively.
 [&sect; Command Directives](http://www.ledger-cli.org/3.0/doc/ledger3.html#Command-Directives)